Ravens handle Bengals 34-20 after Joe Burrow exits in the 2nd quarter with a wrist injury

 Jake Browning, a 27-year-old backup who had played in only one NFL game, relieved Burrow and was able to guide the Bengals to a field goal to start the second half.
 But that was all he could manage until he threw a 2-yard touchdown pass to Ja’Marr Chase with 1:08 remaining in the game.

+“I felt calm all the time, felt like I threw the ball where I wanted to, but obviously there were too many three-and-outs,” Browning said.
+“Put our defense in a tough situation and I think when Joe goes down I go in the game fully expecting to win.”

-Jackson threw for 264 yards despite losing one of his top targets — tight end Mark Andrews — to an ankle injury on the first drive of the game.
+Jackson threw for 264 yards despite losing Andrews on the first drive of the game.

 Gus Edwards bookended Baltimore’s day offensively with 3-yard touchdown runs — the first made it 7-0 and the latter 34-13.

 Cincinnati won the division the past two years, when late-season injuries kept Jackson off the field for the Ravens.
-This year Jackson has been able to stay healthy — he went into the tent after appearing to hurt a foot or ankle in the first quarter Thursday but stayed in the game — and Baltimore’s AFC North rivals are the ones dealing with health issues at quarterback.
+This year Jackson has been able to stay available — he went into the tent after hurting his ankle in the first quarter Thursday but remained in the game — and Baltimore’s AFC North rivals are the ones dealing with health issues at quarterback.

 Cleveland, which won at Baltimore last weekend to pull within a half-game of first place, lost Deshaun Watson for the season with a fractured shoulder.
 Now Burrow is dealing with another injury after he faced calf trouble earlier this season.